Brendon-Hablutzel/library_busyness/README.md

 Stop all services: `docker compose down`

 Run a script: `docker compose run --rm scripts <script>` where scripts is one of:
- - `import.py` - imports data from csv files in the scripts/data/imports directory (csv files must be named `hill.csv` and `hunt.csv`)
+ - `import` - imports data from csv files in the scripts/data/imports directory (csv files must be named `hill.csv` and `hunt.csv`)
- - `export.py` - exports data into a csv file per library in the scripts/data/exports directory
+ - `export` - exports data into a csv file per library in the scripts/data/exports directory

 # Data storage